-Nedaa Completes Full 4G And TETRA Network Deployment In Hatta, Strengthening Development And Communication Infrastructure
+Nedaa Completes Full 4G and TETRA Network Deployment in Hatta, Strengthening Development and Communication Infrastructure

 Date

-(MENAFN- Mid-East Info) Dubai, UAE – 16 December 2024: Nedaa, the sole and exclusive security Network provider for the government of Dubai, proudly announces the successful deployment of its advanced 4g network and dedicated TETRA wireless communication system across the Hatta region.
-This milestone aligns with the directives of His Highness sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and ruler of Dubai, and supports the goals of the Hatta Master Development Plan.
-By enhancing critical infrastructure, this initiative aims to solidify Hatta's position as a premier cultural and tourism destination while ensuring robust communication readiness.
+(MENAFN- Beyondgcc) Dubai, UAE – 16 December 2024: Nedaa, the sole and exclusive security network provider for the Government of Dubai, proudly announces the successful deployment of its advanced 4G network and dedicated TETRA wireless communication system across the Hatta region.
+This milestone aligns with the directives of His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, and supports the goals of the Hatta Master Development Plan.
+By enhancing critical infrastructure, this initiative aims to solidify Hatta’s position as a premier cultural and tourism destination while ensuring robust communication readiness.

 This achievement marks a significant leap in advancing specialized communications in Hatta, as Nedaa has deployed state-of-the-art communication towers equipped with cutting-edge technologies.
 These towers are meticulously designed to meet stringent public safety standards while providing exceptional technical support for the region's tourism and development efforts.
 By leveraging Nedaa’s advanced 4G and TETRA networks, government agencies, private organizations, and emergency response teams can communicate seamlessly, ensuring heightened preparedness to manage critical situations.
 This initiative not only enhances the safety and security of residents and visitors but also supports sustainable development and drives Hatta’s growth as a thriving regional hub.